-A baccalaureate degree in history or political science offers excellent preparation for careers in government and education, further study in graduate school or law school, and careers in the private sector of the economy.
+Baccalaureate degrees in history, political science, and international studies offer excellent preparation for careers in government and education, further study in graduate school or law school, and careers in the private sector of the economy.
 The baccalaureate degree in public history prepares students for careers in historic preservation as well as museum and archive management.
 Students interested in becoming teachers may also elect to work toward social studies secondary teaching licensure.
-In addition, the department offers minors in geography, history, philosophy, political science, strategic studies and pre-law.
+In addition, the department offers minors in geography, history, military science, philosophy, political science, religious studies, strategic studies and pre-law.

-Students must complete 120 hours for graduation with a degree in history, political science or public history.
+Students must complete 120 hours for graduation with a degree in history, political science international studies, public history or social studies education.